AGProjects/react-native-sylkrtc.js/API.md

 Send a message to (SIP) uri.
 The message will be send with IMDN enabled. `message` should contain a string, `type` should contain the message content type like
 'text/plain', 'text/html', 'image/png'.
-The function returns an instance of `Message`. `Options` can contain an `id`.
+The function returns an instance of `Message`. `Options` can contain an `id`. and can contain a timestamp key with a Date Object.

 The callback will return with an optional error if the message was sent.